aleksandar-code/WeatherApp/documentation/text.md

 ## Documentation

 - App goal: deliver weather information about current city + 5 additional cities if the user desire so.
+- App input: weatherapi.com.
+- App output: display the weather information to the user.
+- App steps: get user current city else set default city to Paris, fetch data from weatherapi.com, organize the fetched data in objects, display the objects information where it is needed, allow user to search for other cities and add them to his cities list, user can delete cities except for his default.

 ## Starting with the main page on mobile:
 - First container: Display the current city, current temperature, time, weather condition, max & min temperatures